hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 }
 ```

-Unlike `GreetingServiceTest`, to test the funtionality of `GreetingResource`, we use Jakarta REST Client API to interact with the HTTP APIs in a client view.
+Unlike `GreetingServiceTest`, to test the functionality of `GreetingResource``, we use Jakarta REST Client API to interact with the HTTP APIs in a client view.

-Adding a `testable=false` attribute in the `@Deployment` annotation means all tests will be run in the client mode.
+Adding a `testable=false` attribute in the `@Deployment` annotation means all tests will be run in client mode.

 Alternatively, you can also add a single `@RunAsClient` on the test method to run it locally.